Brooklyn Nets News

 - 1976: The New Jersey Nets move back to Jersey

-- 2012: The NJ Nets become the Brooklyn Nets
+- 2012: The New Jersey Nets become the Brooklyn Nets

 The Nets Stadiums & Barclays Center

-It’s no surprise with all the moving the Nets did during their history, they’ve called numerous arenas home.
-No less than eight different professional and amateur arenas were the home court for the Nets/Americans.
+It’s no surprise with all the moving the Nets did during their history that they’ve called numerous arenas home.
+No less than eight professional and amateur arenas were the home court for the Nets/Americans.

 The Brendan Byrne Arena located near Giants Stadium in East Rutherford, NJ, served as the home of the Nets for the longest period.
 It to has gone through several name changes including the Continental Airlines Arena and Izod Center.

 With their move to Brooklyn in 2012, the Nets now call the Barclays Center home.
 The Barclays Center is a state-of-the-art, multi-use facility.
-The New York Islanders and New York Liberty of the WBNA share the arena with the Nets until the Islanders move into their new arena in 2021.
+The New York Islanders and New York Liberty of the WBNA share the arena with the Nets.
+The Islanders are moving to a new arena in 2021.

 Major Brooklyn Nets Rivalries

-Given their geographic proximity to the New York Knicks, there is no love between the two teams.
-Especially now that the Nets are just across the East River from the Knicks.
+Given their geographic proximity to the New York Knicks, there is no love between the two teams, especially now that the Nets are just across the East River from the Knicks.
 New York area sports teams have long had a rivalry with teams from Philadelphia.
 The tradition rings true for the Nets and Philadelphia 76ers.
-Former Nets great Dr. J played for the Sixers only adding to the rivalry and bad blood.
+Former Nets great Dr. J played for the Sixers, which added to the rivalry and bad blood.

-It could be an interesting playoff run for the Nets and sports bettors in New York, who are hoping to bet that the Nets continue to dominate.
-The Brooklyn Nets are currently the favorites to win the title at +260 on DraftKings Sportsbook.
+It could be an interesting playoff run for the Nets and sports bettors in New York, who are hoping to bet that the Nets will dominate.
+The Brooklyn Nets are currently the favorites to win the title at +200 on DraftKings Sportsbook.